CallmeNavin/P20_Customer-Purchase-Patterns-Analysis/README.md

     - Quantity: 10.82% → Drop rows which have Quantity <= 0
     - UnitPrice: 7.31% → Drop rows which have UnitPrice <= 0
   + Duplicate: 0.97% → Drop duplicate rows
+  + Convert 'StockCode' column to String
-- Export Cleaned Data & import to Power BI for visualizing and finding insights
+- Export Cleaned Data
+- Use Apriori for Market Basket Analysis

 **D. Key Findings & Actionable Plans**